One-loop electroweak radiative corrections to polarized $e^+e^- \to \gamma Z$ process: Introduction

-First of all, this process is of particular interest to study the anomalous neutral trilinear $Z \gamma V, (V=\gamma,Z)$ gauge couplings.
-This kind of research was carried out by several working groups on anomalous gauge boson interactions in \cite{Bohm:1986mz,Berends:1986yy,Aihara:1995iq, Gounaris:2002za,Hollik:2004tm,Ananthanarayan:2004eb}.
-The constraints on these couplings are investigated at electron-positron collider through the $\gamma Z$ production of the final $Z$ boson polarization states.

-Secondly, this process and the process $e^+e^- \to ZZ$ are the main background for the reaction $e^+e^- \to ZH$ at 250 GeV in the Higgs boson measurements method .
-This method should identify Higgs boson events independently of the decay mode, allowing the measurement of the total cross section for Higgs production.
-The reaction $e^+e^- \to ZZ$ will be studied in the future.
+In our previous paper \cite{Bardin:2007dz} the relevant contributions for one-loop corrections, i.e., Born, virtual and real photon bremsstrahlung, to the cross section were calculated analytically, the independence of the form factors of gauge parameters was tested, and the stability of the result on the variation of the soft-hard separation parameter ${\bar\omega}$ was checked.
+We keep all masses and operate in full phase space.
+All calculations were carried out via the {\mcsancee}~\cite{MCSANCee:2021} integrator and the {\renesance} generator~\cite{SADYKOV2020107445}.

-One-loop QED and EW corrections to the unpolarized $e^+e^- \to \gamma Z$ process were previously calculated in the papers~\cite{CapdequiPeyranere:1984sj,Berends:1986yy,Bohm:1986mz,Gounaris:2002za}.
+One-loop QED and EW RCs to the unpolarized $e^+e^- \to \gamma Z$ process were previously calculated in~\cite{CapdequiPeyranere:1984sj,Berends:1986yy,Bohm:1986mz,Gounaris:2002za}.
 However, it is difficult to draw a direct comparison between our results and these papers due to incomplete setups.
-The transverse beam polarization for this reaction was earlier considered in paper~\cite{Ananthanarayan:2004eb}.